hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/632_iii_sharat_chakravarty.md

 religious synthesis."

-A brother-disciple of Swamiji at that time asked him, "Why did you not publicly preach Shri Ramakrishna as an Avatâra in the West?"
+A brother-disciple of Swamiji at that time asked him, "Why did you not publicly preach Shri Ramakrishna as an Avatāra in the West?"

 Swamiji: They make much flourish and fuss over their science and philosophy.
 Hence, unless you first knock to pieces their intellectual